bcevoli/CevoliWatkinsRastle2020/README.md

 # What is semantic diversity and why does it facilitate visual word recognition?

-This reposotory contains data, materials and code for computing contextual representations and the semantic diversity metric from Cevoli, Watkins & Rastle (2020).
+This repository contains data, materials and code for computing contextual representations and the semantic diversity metric from Cevoli, Watkins & Rastle (2020).